anupama-pathirage/ballerina-samples/README.md

 # Ballerina Samples
-This repository contains sample ballerina code for various user scenarios
+This repository contains sample ballerina code for various user scenarios and data types